dj1ch/minigotchi/INSTALL.md

 - You can click on the *Serial Monitor* button on the top bar to see the serial monitor output.
 Make sure the baud rate is `115200`.
 You can also use https://serial.huhn.me/ as a serial monitor, I also recommend using this!

+- I also highly recommend doing the following:

+1. Disabling AI on your Pwnagotchi so you can change your settings without AI changing them.

+2. Setting `personality.channels[]` to the channels `1`, `6`, `11` so that your Minigotchi has a higher chance of finding your Pwnagotchi.

 - Happy hacking!

 ###